Lecture Notes in Cosmology: The perturbed Boltzmann equation for massless neutrinos

 \hrulefill

 \begin{ex} Show that the hierarchy of Boltzmann equations for neutrinos is the following:

 \end{ex} \hrulefill

-This infinite set of equations is called hierarchy because the $\ell$ equation is sourced by the $\ell + 1$ and $\ell - 1$ multipoles.
-Of course, it is not possible to solve numerically an infinite number of equations so some truncation it is necessary at a certain $\ell_{\rm max}$.
+This infinite set of equations is called a hierarchy because the $\ell$ equation is sourced by the $\ell + 1$ and $\ell - 1$ multipoles.
+Of course, it is not possible to numerically solve an infinite number of equations, so some truncation is necessary at a certain $\ell_{\rm max}$.
+This would not be done, however, on the basis of some expansion in $p/E$ (this being always one) but rather on the basis of some observational angular resolution, since $\ell \simeq 1/\theta$.